 All new residential dwellings and home alterations and additions require the installation of smoke alarms.
 A smoke alarm must be installed in any room in which a person sleeps.

 Your alarm needs to comply with Part 13 of the Environmental Planning and Assessment (Development Certification and Fire Safety) Regulation 2021.

 All Class 1b and 2 to 9 buildings, which are subject to development approval for a change of use, Construction Certificate, Complying Development Certificate or a Fire Safety Notice or order by the Council, are automatically subject to essential fire safety requirements.

 A Fire Safety Schedule will be issued with the Construction Certificate or Complying Development Certificate or a Development Consent where no building works are required.
 The Fire Safety Schedule will list the essential fire safety measures that are to be installed in the building or on the land.
 A Fire Safety Certificate must be issued prior to the occupation of a building.

 Older buildings may not currently have fire safety requirements, but may be subject to them in the future via development consent, Construction Certificate or fire safety order.

 Building owners/managers must submit an Annual Fire Safety Statement to Council every year, certifying that the measures listed in the most recent Fire Safety Schedule are still installed and up to standard.

 The statement, issued by an accredited fire practitioner, must be sent electronically to Council, the NSW Fire Brigade, and be prominently displayed in the building.
-A fee is required when submitting the statement in accordance with Council's 2023-2024 Fees & Charges(PDF, 5MB).
+A fee is required when submitting the statement in accordance with Council's fees and charges.